Determination of hydrogen concentration in solids by transmission ERDA under nuclear-elastically enhanced recoiling of H

 \section{Summary and Conclusion}

-Hydrogen number densities in PPS and muscovite have been determined by T-ERDA without using reference samples.
-For PPS, the determined H density of $(2.87\pm 0.26)\times 10^{22}\,{\rm H}/$cm$^{3}$ is in good agreement with the calculated density of $3.01 \times 10^{22}\,{\rm H}/$cm$^{3}$.
-For muscovite, the H density is uniform over the entire thickness of the sample with the depth resolution of $\sim$2 $\mu$m, and the average value $(9.43 \pm 0.75) \times 10^{21}$ H$/$cm$^{3}$ agrees excellently with $9.36 \times 10^{21}$ H$/$cm$^{3}$ which is obtained from the measured chemical composition of the muscovite sample, listed in table \ref{table-1}.
-This also implies that the H density originating from absorbed water is uniform in the muscovite, like that from bound water constituting the crystal structure of muscovite.
+Hydrogen concentrations in PPS and muscovite have been determined by T-ERDA without using reference samples.
+For PPS, the determined H concentration of $(2.87\pm 0.26)\times 10^{22}\,{\rm H}/$cm$^{3}$ is in good agreement with the calculated concentration of $3.01 \times 10^{22}\,{\rm H}/$cm$^{3}$.
+For muscovite, the H concentration is uniform over the entire thickness of the sample with the depth resolution of $\sim$2 $\mu$m, and the average value $(9.43 \pm 0.75) \times 10^{21}$ H$/$cm$^{3}$ agrees excellently with $9.36 \times 10^{21}$ H$/$cm$^{3}$ which is obtained from the measured chemical composition of the muscovite sample, listed in table \ref{table-1}.
+This also implies that the H concentration originating from absorbed water is uniform in the muscovite, like that from bound water constituting the crystal structure of muscovite.
 These analysis results assure reliability of T-ERDA under the condition of nuclear elastically enhanced recoiling.